 Two-day canoe trip, hiking local state parks, archery, swimming, horseback riding, and scuba diving.

 Friday’s are fun all-camp activity day a theme is picked each week and activities and meals reflect the theme for the day.
 All ages participate in the fun Friday activities

 In the evening we have all the camp activities.

 Skits and Talent night – Staff and camper skits and talent,

 Carnival Night – Evening of games created by camp staff.

-Closing ceremony for our campers is each Friday night for weeklong campers
+The closing ceremony for our campers is each Friday night for weeklong campers

-Closing ceremony for our campers in mini weeks is their last activity during their stay
+The closing ceremony for our campers in mini weeks is their last activity during their stay